⚡Key Takeaways

 Pricing

-Where Tableau shines
+Where Tableau Shines

 - Visualization depth: Industry-leading authoring tools and a vast ecosystem of visual components enable rich, complex storytelling.